What happens after treatment for acute lymphocytic leukemia?

 For some people with acute lymphocytic leukemia (ALL), treatment may get rid of the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about the leukemia coming back.
 (When cancer comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had cancer.

 For some people, the leukemia may not go away completely.
 These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to help keep the leukemia in check for as long as possible.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document, When Cancer Doesn’t Go Away, talks more about this (see the section called “Additional resources for acute lymphocytic leukemia”).
+Our document When Cancer Doesn’t Go Away, talks more about this.

 Treatment for ALL typically lasts for years.
 If you have completed treatment, your doctors will still want to watch you closely.
 It’s very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you may have and might do exams and lab tests or imaging tests to look for signs of leukemia or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.